 More than ever consumers expect shopper experiences that are seamless across all channels.
-And in 2022, consumers expect those channels to service them anywhere and anytime.
-To meet the moment, companies must move away from multichannel or omnichannel platforms to unified ones that increase engagement and foster repeat business.
-Retailers need the extensibility and scalability afforded by unified commerce to succeed in 2022 and beyond.
+And in 2024, consumers expect those channels to service them anywhere and anytime.
+To meet the moment, companies are moving away from all-in-one suite solutions or monolithic platforms in favor of composable architecture.
+Retailers need the extensibility and scalability of these solutions to achieve unified commerce in 2024 and beyond.

 What Is Unified Commerce?
 What Does It Mean?

 Because omnichannel retail environments were composed of stand-alone systems, omnichannel commerce became a tangled web of uncoupled channels and ramrodded integrations.
 This made it difficult to deliver a consistent customer experience (CX).
-Or to gain a cohesive understanding—or view—of a customer.
+Or to gain a cohesive understanding—or view—of a customer — that’s where unified retail commerce comes in.

 Inversely, unified commerce is built from the ground up with the customer in mind.
-With it, retailers can deliver superior customer experiences through a centralized platform made up of unified commerce solutions.
+With unified retail commerce, businesses can deliver superior customer experiences through a centralized platform made up of unified commerce solutions.

-Therefore, unified commerce isn’t simply an evolution of omnichannel retail, it’s its panacea.
+Therefore, unified commerce isn’t simply an evolution of omnichannel retail, it’s panacea.

-In unified commerce, your sales channels are supported by a single platform that serves as an end-to-end growth-driver.
+In unified commerce, your sales channels are supported by a unified commerce platform built with composable architecture that serves as an end-to-end growth driver.
 On their end, consumers experience seamless shopping even as they move from touchpoint to touchpoint.
-Retailers and brands can deliver customer-first commerce only through unified.
+Retailers and brands can deliver a customer-first strategy through unified commerce.

 Unified Commerce Vs Omnichannel – Evolving Toward a Single Source of Transactional Truth